Back to All Events

 Chinese-born British violinist Sijie Chen moved to the UK when she was five years old.
 While studying in the UK, US and Germany, she was a string finalist in the BBC Young Musician of the Year Competition.
 She now enjoys a varied career performing on modern and period violins.

 As a chamber musician, Sijie has collaborated with artists including Nicola Benedetti, Roderick Williams, Alina Ibragimova and many other wonderful musicians and friends; at the Edinburgh International Festival, Prussia Cove Open Chamber Music, Roman River Festival and other festivals worldwide.
-She leads the Bloomsbury Players and Wild Arts Ensemble, and is the Artistic Director of Vermeer Chamber Concerts.
+She leads the Bloomsbury Players and Wild Arts Ensemble, and is the Founder and Artistic Director of Vermeer Chamber Concerts.

 Sijie is the co-leader of the London Mozart Players.
 She tours with the Academy of St. Martin in the Fields and is a member of the Academy of Ancient Music.
 She also guests with the Scottish Chamber Orchestra, Aurora Orchestra, United Strings of Europe, and on period instruments with the Orchestra of the Age of Enlightenment, the English Concert, La Nuova Musica.